takagi/cl-cuda/README.markdown

 ### DO statement

+    DO ({(var init-form step-form)}*) (test-form) statement*

 `do` iterates over a group of `statement`s while `test-form` holds. `do` accepts an arbitrary number of iteration `var`s and their initial values are supplied by `init-form`s. `step-form`s supply how the `var`s should be updated on succeeding iterations through the loop.

-Syntax:

-    DO ({(var init-form step-form)}*) (test-form) statement*

 Example: